 However, once you are 65 and enroll in Medicare, you cannot keep contributing to your HSA.
 But the good news is that you can continue using your HSA funds for the rest of your life.

-How to Enroll in an HSA
+Enrolling in an HSA

 To enroll in an HSA, you have to also enroll in a High-Deductible Health Plan (HDHP).
 High Deductible Health Plans are health plans with lower premiums and higher deductibles.
 The IRS sets out guidelines each year to determine what qualifies as an HSA-eligible High Deductible Plan.